-- The window period - During the window period, a person has the HIV virus but tests HIV-negative. - During the window period, a person can still spread the virus to others even if he or she tests negative. - The window period lasts several weeks to three months - To be certain of HIV-negative status, an HIV test should be repeated after three months or should be performed three months after the last time a person was potentially exposed to HIV. - A person in this phase is not ready to start taking HIV drugs (ARVs).
+The window period

+- During the window period, a person has the HIV virus, tests HIVnegative, but can still spread the virus - The window period lasts several weeks to three months - To be certain of HIV-negative status, an HIV test should be repeated after three months or should be performed three months after the last time a person was potentially exposed to HIV - A person in this phase is not ready to start taking HIV drugs (ARVs)

 Note: The window period is a difficult concept for patients to understand.
-They need to know that if they are infected today, they may not have a positive test until three months later (even though they are indeed infected and can spread the virus to others).
+They need to know that if they are infected today, they may not have a positive test until three months later.